jlpteaching/dinocpu-wq21/assignments/assignment-4.md

 ## Single cycle vs. pipelined

-In this part, you will run different CPU designs (sisngle-cycle and pipleined-bp) and compare their performance.
+In this part, you will run different CPU designs (single-cycle and pipleined-bp) and compare their performance.

 1. For each workload, what is the total number of instructions executed?
 2. For each workload, what is the CPI for the pipelined CPU with an *always not taken* branch predictor?